Mak2055/SSL-QALAS-crossvendor/README.md

   publisher={Wiley Online Library}
 }
 ```

+The paper relevant to the crossvendor processing is coming soon

 If you use the AFI B1 map and performed the actual B1 map estimation, please cite the following paper: